Diffusion Reflectance Map: Single-Image Stochastic Inverse Rendering of Illumination and Reflectance: Diffusion Reflectance Map

 We maximize the evidence lower bound (ELBO) of the marginalized reverse transition $p_{\theta, \phi}(L_r^{(0)} | L_r^{(K)})$ by minimizing the upper bound on the negative log likelihood.
 In the supplementary material, we derive this step by step, which leads to a simplified objective

-When training DRMNet, the illumination $L_i$, reflectance $f_r^{(K)}$, and step $k$ are uniformly sampled in the environment map dataset, reflectance parameter space, and $[1, K]$, respectively.
+When training DRMNet, the illumination $L_i$, reflectance $f_r^{(K)}$, and step $k$ are uniformly sampled from a set of environment maps, reflectance parameter values, and $[1, K]$, respectively.
 As the reflectance map corresponding to perfect mirror reflection $L_r^{(0)}$ is equivalent to the incident illumination $L_i$, we can use $L_i$ as the expectation instead of $L_r^{(0)}$.

 In addition to the loss on the reflectance map \cref{eq:refmaploss}, we impose a reflectance loss on the reflectance parameters estimated by RefNet $\Psi_\phi^{(K)}$ using the reflectance parameters corresponding to the forward step and process, \cref{eq:forward-step} $f_r^{(k)}$ and \cref{eq:forward-process} $f_r^{(K)}$, respectively,